Danielle Bregoli Hacked: ‘Cash Me Outside Girl’ Lies To Promote New Music Video

 On Tuesday, March 7, Danielle Bregoli, the “Cash Me Outside” girl, was reportedly hacked on both Twitter and Instagram by Face Security Group.
-The hackers claimed to take issue the disrespectful 13-year-old girl who became famous for her catchphrase.
-Bregoli’s catchphrase, “Cash me outside, how bow dah,” originated in December of 2016 during an interview with Dr. Phil.
+The hackers claimed to take issue the disrespectful 13-year old girl who became famous for her catchphrase.
+Bregoli’s catchphrase “Cash Me Outside, Howbow Dah,” originated in December 2016 from an interview with Dr. Phil.

-Daytime television fans may remember that Danielle Bregoli became famous after her appearance on Dr. Phil as a child who admitted to stealing cars, being violent, and attempting to frame her mother for a crime.
+Daytime television fans may recollect that Danielle Bregoli became famous after her appearance on Dr. Phil, as a child who admitted to stealing cars, being violent and attempting to frame her mother for a crime.
 Bregoli told Dr. Phil and the audience that she doesn’t stop going after her mother until she starts seeing dents in the door.

-It was then that she spoke her ever-circulating catchphrase, which is now spelled out as “Cash me outside, how bow dah?”
+It was then that she spoke her ever-circulating catchphrase, which is now spelled out as “Cash me outside, howbow dah?”
 Danielle’s mother defined the line by saying that her daughter means that she will “go outside and do what she has to do.”

-When Danielle Bregoli was removed from an airplane for punching a passenger last month, as reported by TMZ, the seventh-grade drop-out became a minor celebrity.
-Bregoli has her own merchandise line, has done guest appearances, received an offer for a reality television series, and has more than 7.8 million followers on Instagram and 166,000 followers on Twitter.
+When Danielle Bregoli was removed from an airplane for punching a passenger last month, as reported by TMZ, the seventh-grade drop-out became a small celebrity.
+Bregoli has her own merchandise line, has done guest appearances, received an offer for a reality television series, and has more than 7.8 million followers on Instagram, and an additional 7.6 thousand on Twitter.

-As reported by the Daily Beast, Danielle Bregoli was hacked by Face Security Group, who changed her name to Cyrillic text which read, in Russian, “Democracy Dies in Darkness.”
+As reported by The Daily Beast, Danielle Bregoli was hacked by Face Security Group, who changed her name to Cyrillic text which read, in Russian, “Democracy Dies in Darkness.”
 Her profile picture was changed to the logo of the group, and three videos were posted to her accounts.
 The videos threatened that they would begin leaking videos with unspecified content on Wednesday.

-The first video, which was spoken in an ominous voice, said the following.
+The first video, which was spoken in an ominous, said the following.

 “This is the modern day celebrity.
 This country glorifies and makes famous a young girl for being disrespectful to her mother.
 She is no role model.
 She is no idol.
 She is no God.
 Pay close attention to what happens next.”